-Upon our review of the evidence in the light most favorable to the State, we are convinced that a rational fact-finder could have found it highly probable that Mother suffers from an emotional illness, mental illness, or mental deficiency of such duration or nature as to render her unable to care for the ongoing physical, mental, and emotional needs of S.A., P.A., and G.A., now and in the foreseeable future.
+After reviewing all the evidence in the light most favorable to the State, we are convinced that a rational fact-finder could have found it highly probable that Father suffers from an emotional illness, mental illness, or mental deficiency of such duration or nature as to render him unable to care for the ongoing physical, mental, and emotional needs of his children, now or in the future.
 See K.S.A.
 2020 Supp.
 38-2269(b)(1).
 We find no error in the district court's finding of unfitness under this statutory factor.

 A district court may also find a parent unfit if there is clear and convincing evidence that the parent's use of intoxicating liquors or narcotic or dangerous drugs of such duration or nature renders the parent unable to care for the ongoing physical, mental, or emotional needs of his or her child.
-K.S.A.
+See K.S.A.
 2020 Supp.
 38-2269(b)(3).